Maysha-Khanom-Moon/mysql_data-with-Baraa/README.md

     - followed 1-indexing

 ## SQL Advanced Topics
 #### GROUP BY: group rows based on column values
 - enables you to use aggregate functions on group of data returned from a query
 - COUNT(*): inlcuding duplicates and NULL values
 - COUNT(): return the total number of rows in a table, regardless of NULL values

 #### HAVING
 - filters the results of a GROUP BY query based on the result of an aggregate function
+- instead of WHERE filter, HAVING works for GROUP BY clause because this new column does not exist in Database.
+So WHERE filter does not works.

+#### Subqueries
+- also known as nested queries, inner queries, or sub-SELECTs.
+- nested inside a SELECT, INSERT, UPDATE, or DELETE statement or inside another subquery
+- ##### IN
+    - used to filter data for a specified set of values.
+And this set define by another query.
+    - IN operator is a shorthand for multiple OR conditions
+- ##### EXISTS
+    - get better performance than IN
+    - used to check whether the result of a correlated nested query is empty or not

 ## Query Clauses